jonhare/COMP3204/cw/coursework3.md

 * The report (as a PDF document; max 4 A4 sides)
 * Your code enclosed in a zip file (including everything required to train and use your classifiers; please don't include the Maven 'target' directory or any of the images!)
 * The run prediction files for your three runs (named "run1.txt", "run2.txt" and "run3.txt").
+* A plain text file listing the user ids (e.g. xx1g15) of the members of your team; one per line.

 ## Marking and feedback
 Marks will be awarded for: